aplaline/baibulo-deploy/README.md

-# Baibulo deploy - a deployment utility for Baibulo/Baibulo.NET projects
+# Baibulo deploy - a deployment utility for Baibulo Node.js/Baibulo.NET/Baibulo Java projects

 The Baibulo project family is a set of utilities that allow projects to leverage parallel frontend deployments on one environment, saving costs and speeding up development process.